charmbracelet/bubbles/README.md

 ### Note:

 The bubble no longer applies a specific height or width setting because of possible rendering issues.
-(See https://github.com/charmbracelet/bubbles/commit/7ecce3fb97420ba2a44e3453c9291a98d5894d9d)
+(See [the commit in question](https://github.com/charmbracelet/bubbles/commit/7ecce3fb97420ba2a44e3453c9291a98d5894d9d))

 ## List